Elizabeth Peabody: Bookstore owner

-In 1852, the bookstore and library located at 13–15 West Street in Boston closed down.
-Members of the Transcendentalist movement had begun to disperse since the mid-1840s and income from the bookstore had gradually declined.
-In 2011, the Boston Landmarks Commission designated the building as a Boston Landmark.
+Peabody lived above the bookstore until 1852, when the bookstore and library closed down.
+Members of the Transcendentalist movement had begun to disperse since the mid-1840s, and income from the bookstore gradually declined.
+In 2011, the Boston Landmarks Commission designated the building a Boston Landmark.

 The Dial

 For a time, Peabody was the business manager of The Dial, the main publication of the Transcendentalists.
 In 1843, she noted that the journal's income was not covering the cost of printing and that subscriptions totaled just over two hundred.
-In 1844 the magazine published Peabody's translation of a portion of the Lotus Sutra from French, which was the first English version of a Buddhist scripture.
+In 1844 the magazine published Peabody's translation of a chapter of the Lotus Sutra from French, which was the first English version of a Buddhist scripture.
 The publication ceased shortly thereafter in April 1844.